axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	* **Nomads or travellers have access to a broader range of resources.
 Herders and Sumerian farmers' arm race.** Herders and Sumerian farmers were engaging in an arms' race; with herders gaining the upper hand through protecting themselves from the farmers' maces (a piece of stone attached to a stick of wood) with headgear made of copper obtained from neighbouring traders.
 	* <a name="^peaceful-hunter-farmer"></a>This being said, in general, farmers and hunter-gatherer tribes co-existed peacefully, sometimes traded (copper-grain trade)
 * **Invasion squelches culture** (by imposing one's own).
 Monoculture of European crops displaced the existing ecosystem.
 The new replaces the existing, for better and for worse.
 Things get lost. **Replacement (change) is both a gain and a loss.**
-- **Poor people might get poorer even though society as a whole is getting richer.** Though the means/median might be increasing, the low end might become even lower due to increased variance.
+- <a name="^means-variance"></a>**Poor people might get poorer even though society as a whole is getting richer.** Though the means/median might be increasing, the low end might become even lower due to increased variance.
 Free trade makes society richer but disparities bigger. **A rising means or median can still concur with the worst-offs becoming even worse off.**
 * Poor people might get rich less fast than the rich — thereby increasing disparity (variance).
 * Means vs median: "When Bill gates walks into a room, their mean income skyrockets while their median changes hardly at all."
 * **Moral corruption & vanity**: the East-West trade precipitated the fall of the Roman Empire by letting them live "above their means" and depleting them of their riches.
 "Italy was spending more than it was producing."
 Sustainability.